Yunshan railway station

-Yunshan railway station (云山站 (雲山站, Yúnshān Zhàn, Wan^{4}saan^{1} Zaam^{6}, Cloud Hill station)) is a railway station in Huicheng District, Huizhou, Guangdong, China.
+Yunshan railway station (云山站 (雲山站, Yúnshān Zhàn)) is a railway station in Huicheng District, Huizhou, Guangdong, China.
 It opened on 30 March 2016.

 The station has 4 exits, lettered A, B, C1 and C2.
 When the station opened, only Exits C1 and C2 are used.

 History

 In the early planning stage, the station was named Huizhou Dadao (Boulevard) Station, which was the near-term terminus of the Dongguan-Huizhou Intercity Railway (now Guangzhou–Huizhou intercity railway) and was located on Huizhou Boulevard.

 In 2010, after the Ministry of Railways intervened in the construction of the Pearl River Delta Metropolitan Region intercity railway, the line scheme was redesigned.
 Eventually, at the suggestion of the Huizhou authorities, the station was adjusted to West Yunshan Road, which is closer to the administrative center of Huizhou, and renamed West Yunshan Road.
 Because the station is close to the Huizhou Municipal People's Government, the station is also known as the Municipal Government Station.

 At the end of 2015, the station was named Yunshan.